Zuffa

+Zuffa (/ˈzuːfə/ ZOO-fə) is an American sports promotion company specializing in mixed martial arts and founded in 2001; the company is now a subsidiary of TKO Group Holdings (TKO) and is the legal owner of certain Ultimate Fighting Championship (UFC) properties following the merger of the UFC and WWE.
+Despite this, the Zuffa logo and brand have been retired from on-air usage in favor of emphasizing the UFC brand.
+The name has been revived for a legally separate TKO-owned professional boxing promotion known as "Zuffa Boxing."

+Overview

-TKO Operating Company, LLC (TKO OpCo), doing business as Zuffa (/ˈzuːfə/), is an American sports promotion company specializing in mixed martial arts.
-It was founded in January 2001 in Las Vegas, Nevada, by Station Casinos executives Frank Fertitta III and Lorenzo Fertitta to be the parent entity of the Ultimate Fighting Championship (UFC) after they purchased it from the Semaphore Entertainment Group.
+Zuffa, LLC was founded in January 2001 in Las Vegas, Nevada, by Station Casinos executives Frank Fertitta III and Lorenzo Fertitta to be the parent entity of the Ultimate Fighting Championship (UFC) after they purchased it from the Semaphore Entertainment Group.

 Zuffa was acquired in 2016 by a group led by WME-IMG (later Endeavor) including Silver Lake Partners, KKR, and MSD Capital for the price of $4.025 billion.
 After the Endeavor deal closed, the Zuffa logo and brand were retired from on-air usage in favor of the UFC brand, but Zuffa was retained as the legal name of the company.

 In April 2023, Endeavor announced that UFC would merge with the professional wrestling promotion WWE to form TKO Group Holdings, a new public company majority-owned by Endeavor, replacing Zuffa as parent entity of the UFC.
 Vince McMahon was appointed as an executive chairman of the new entity, and White remained as UFC president.
 The merger was completed on September 12, 2023.
-Zuffa, now a TKO subsidiary legally known as TKO Operating Company, remains as the copyright holder of UFC events.
+Zuffa Parent, LLC, now operating as a TKO subsidiary legally known as TKO Operating Company (TKO OpCo), remains through Zuffa, LLC, as the copyright and IP holder of various UFC events and trademarks.

-In June 2025, the "Zuffa" brand has been revived by TKO for their new boxing promotion in partnership with Sela, named Zuffa Boxing.
+In June 2025, the "Zuffa" brand was revived by TKO for their new boxing promotion in partnership with Sela, named Zuffa Boxing.